NeurIPS 2023 Competition

 Stochastic Re-initialization

 We randomly select and re-initialize a subset of model layers, then fine-tune on the retain set.
-Random selection outperformed Fisher information matrix (FIM)-based selection because the competition metric evaluates distributions across 512 independent runs, requiring sufficient randomness.
+While Fisher information matrix (FIM)-based selection is intuitively reasonable, it actually yields lower scores.
+This is because FIM selects the same layers every run, producing insufficient distributional diversity across 512 runs.
+Random selection naturally provides this diversity.

-FC layers and projection-shortcut layers are excluded from the selection pool as they encode class/resolution information unrelated to specific data points.
+FC layers and projection-shortcut layers are excluded from the selection pool as they encode class/resolution information.

 Knowledge Preserving Loss